cyborgoat/django-recipe-api/README.md

-# g-island-api
+# django-recipe-api

-API for g-island
+Template for django api with docker